 If you love boats, then you won’t want to miss out on the oldest and largest holiday boat parade on San Francisco Bay.

-It’s a fantastic parade of more than 60 colorfully illuminated boats that sail along the coastline near Fisherman’s Wharf.
-For the best views, head to Pier 39 or Aquatic Park.
+It’s a fantastic parade of more than 60 colorfully illuminated boats that sail along the coastline near Fisherman’s Wharf and it’s been a fun and festive tradition since 1994.

 Getting in: Admission to the Lighted Boat Parade is free.

 Where: San Francisco Zoo